 Growth habits

 Alocasia sinuata would rather be modestly potbound; hence, it does well in small containers.
-Under ideal circumstances, especially during the growing season, it may show fast growth.
+Under ideal circumstances, especially during the growing season, it may show rapid growth.

 Wild habitat